This cake pricing guide has been a long time coming. I cannot begin to tell you how many times I’ve been asked how to price a cake.

 - ensure you are consistently making a profit on your cakes

-- empower you properly price your cakes based on your customers/region
+- empower you to properly price your cakes based on your customers/region

 Basic Formula to Price a Cake